readysettech/readyset/readyset-framework-testing/sequelize/README.md

 1. A base docker image.
 In the root directory of the mono-repo run `make build-basic`
-2. A noria-server docker image.
+2. A readyset-server docker image.
 In the root directory of the mono-repo run `make build-server`
-3. A noria-mysql docker image.
+3. A readyset-mysql docker image.
 In the root directory of the mono-repo run `make build-adapter`
 4. The sequelize framework image.
 In the framework directory run `./run.sh build_image javascript/sequelize`